 Interviews will be held on Thursday 15 March.

 The NC3Rs is an autonomous body responsible for setting and delivering its strategy and managing its resources.
 It is not an independent public bodyand for this reason it operates under the umbrella of the Medical Research Council (MRC), using some of the MRC administrative systems.
 A service agreement exists between the NC3Rs and the MRC.
 NC3Rs staff are appointed to the appropriate MRC Band and immediately seconded to the NC3Rs.

-Choosing to come to work at the NC3Rs (as part of UKRI from 1st April 2018) means that you will have access to a whole host of benefits from a defined benefit pension scheme and excellent holiday entitlement to access to employee shopping/travel discounts and salary sacrifice cycle to work scheme, as well as the chance to put the NC3Rs and UKRI on your CV in the future.
+Choosing to come to work at the NC3Rs (part of UKRI) means that you will have access to a whole host of benefits from a defined benefit pension scheme and excellent holiday entitlement to access to employee shopping/travel discounts and salary sacrifice cycle to work scheme, as well as the chance to put the NC3Rs and UKRI on your CV in the future.

 Our success is dependent upon our ability to embrace diversity and draw on the skills, understanding and experience of all our people.
 We welcome applications from all sections of the community irrespective of gender, race, ethnic or national origin, religion or belief, sexual orientation, disability or age.
 As"Disability Confident" employers, we guarantee to interview all applicants with disabilities who meet the minimum criteria for the vacancy.